jared-fowler/prettyglm/README.md

 </p>

-### Create plots of the model relativities with `pretty_relativities()`
+#### Create plots of the model relativities with `pretty_relativities()`

   - A model relativity is a transform of the model estimate.
 By default `pretty_relativities()` uses ‘exp(estimate)-1’ which is useful for GLM’s which use a log or logit link function.
-  - `pretty_relativities()` automatically extracts the training data from the model objects and plots the relativities and the number of records in the same plot.
+  - `pretty_relativities()` automatically extracts the training data from the model object and plots th number of records on the second y axis.
+  - If the variable you are plotting is a continuous variable which has been split into buckets, you can set `plot_factor_as_numeric` equal to `TRUE` to plot the x axis on a numerical scale.

 <!-- end list -->